 - Helps separate emotional issues from factual issues.

 - Promotes discussion of fair, creative solutions.

 Your Rights under Common Ground

-Participating in this Program does not prevent you from filing a claim with a federal or state administrative agency or from cooperating with a state or federal agency investigation.
-Nor does this Program prevent you from filing a lawsuit.
-However, if you file a charge or lawsuit with the EEOC, other agency, or court prior to exhausting the Common Ground steps, the company may advise the agency or court of this program and request that the agency or court stay or dismiss the matter until the Program’s procedures have been exhausted.
+Participating in this program does not prevent you from filing a claim with a federal or state administrative agency or from cooperating with a state or federal agency investigation.
+Nor does this program prevent you from filing a lawsuit.
+However, if you file a charge or lawsuit with the Equal Employment Opportunity Commission, other agency, or court prior to exhausting the Common Ground steps, the company may advise the agency or court of this program and request that the agency or court stay or dismiss the matter until the program’s procedures have been exhausted.

 Impact of Common Ground on Employment

 The program does not establish any terms of employment.
-It provides a procedure for attempting to resolve employment related disputes.
+It provides a procedure for attempting to resolve employment-related disputes.
 It does not create a contract of employment, express or implied, for any period of time or guarantee that employment will end only under certain conditions.
-The program does not alter or modify the “at will” employment relationship between an employee and the Company at which he or she is employed.
-By participating in the Common Ground Program, an employee will not lose or compromise any substantive rights he or she has.
-The Program will not impair the right of the Company to make decisions regarding an employee’s compensation, benefits or continued employment.
+The program does not alter or modify the “at will” employment relationship between an employee and the operating company at which he or she is employed.
+By participating in the Common Ground program, an employee will not lose or compromise any substantive rights he or she has.
+The program will not impair the right of the operating company to make decisions regarding an employee’s compensation, benefits or continued employment.

 Common Ground Program Effective Date